MoJo-JoJo24/ordered_list/README.md

 # ordered_list
-abstract ordered list class with two derived implementation of QuickPop and QuickPush classes
+abstract ordered list class with two derived implementations of QuickPop and QuickPush classes